Follow The Heart

 Sabian nodded in mock sympathy.
 “It pains me to tell you this Sire for I know what lengths you and your wife have gone to to make a lady out of her, but yes, I fear these rumours are true.”

 Glaring across the table prince, Tylox questioned, “And how long has this been going on?”

 “I think it’s only a recent hobby Sire but if you wish I could have them followed,” Sabian offered.
 “At least then you would be sure of the facts Sire.”

 Visibly annoyed at Sabian’s findings, Prince Tylox demanded, “Is there anything else I should know about?”

 Fighting a victory smile, Sabian replied, “Nothing I can yet prove Sire but should that change you will be the first to know.”

 “Then do it.
 Have them followed and if your findings prove right, heads will roll!”

-Thanks to Sabian, Prince Tylox was now in a less than agreeable mood and as such, he left the council chambers cursing as an impending headache pounded in his temples.
+Thanks to Sabian, Prince Tylox was now in a less than agreeable mood; irritated he left the council chambers as an impending headache pounded in his temples.

 There was now a glint in Sabian’s eye.
-He couldn’t believe how easy it had been to set Shamone up for a fall.
+He could not believe how easy it had been to set Shamone up for a fall.
 Mageena, he mused, was just another pawn in his plan to destroy Shamone’s world.
 Leaving the council chambers, he plotted her fall from grace.